By Gilly Carr

 Jolliffe was sent first to Saint-Lô Prison for a few days.
 On 19 July 1943, he and another Islander, John Moignard, were moved to Troyes Hauts-Clos Prison.
 Although Jolliffe’s date of release was scheduled for 11 November 1943, on 15 November he was transferred to Châlons-sur-Marne Prison.

-According to Roger Harris, author of Islanders Deported, after his release, Frank Jolliffe was transferred to Laufen Internment Camp.
+According to Roger Harris, author of Islanders Deported, Frank Jolliffe was transferred to Laufen Internment Camp, although we do not know whether this is based on unstated archival evidence or guesswork.
 On 20 February 1945, he was transferred to Spittal Drau Internment Camp.
 From here he would have been repatriated to the UK in June 1945.